 VI.C.1.c).(1) Residents must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
-(Core)

-VI.C.1.d).(1) identification of the symptoms of burnout, depression, and substance use disorders, suicidal ideation, or potential for violence, including means to assist those who experience these conditions; (Core)

-VI.C.1.d).(2) recognition of these symptoms in themselves and how to seek appropriate care: and (Core)

-VI.C.1.d).(3) access to appropriate tools for self-screening.
+VI.C.1.d) education of residents and faculty members in: VI.C.1.d).(1) identification of the symptoms of burnout, depression, and substance use disorders, suicidal ideation, or potential for violence, including means to assist those who experience these conditions; ^(Core) VI.C.1.d).(2) recognition of these symptoms in themselves and how to seek appropriate care; and, ^(Core) VI.C.1.d).(3) access to appropriate tools for self-screening.
 (Core)